How to Read People and Decode Their First Impression

 - the way you look,

 These three areas help you at least a little to sort and group, and classify the millions of information pieces you get bombarded with when reading other people’s impressions.

 Most of us start with appearance.
 From the second we see another person, we are making assumptions about them based on their body image, physical health, clothing, and the way they have groomed themselves for the encounter.
 We are visual creatures—like it or not.

 Then, we get more cues about the kind of person they are based on how they behave—their attitude, how positive or negative they are, their body language, and their etiquette.

-And while these may be some of the thoughts flowing through your subconscious mind when meeting someone at a meeting, a conference, at the airport, or at any event or place, the reality for many of us is that most often, first impressions aren’t made in person.
+And while these might be some of the thoughts flowing through your subconscious mind when meeting someone at a meeting, a conference, at the airport, or at any event or place, the reality for many of us is that most often, first impressions aren’t made in person.
 Most often, you actually do not decode someone in REAL LIFE for the first time.
-Instead, most of the decoding happens online – because we all leave behind a digital footprint, and we use other’s footprint to build our first initial opinion about them.
+Instead, most of the decoding happens online—because we all leave behind a digital footprint, and we use others’ footprints to build our first initial opinion about them.

 So you may find yourself decoding another person’s impression through their social media, emails, websites, or forums—and you’ll apply the same criteria (how they look, how they behave, and how they communicate) while decoding them on your screen.

 And this part of the decoding process already influences your opinion about someone, and it’s hard for them to change that imprint once you meet them in real life.

 So, the most important thing I can tell you is that you have to be careful about your immediate biases.
 Once you form an opinion about somebody—for example, online—it can be incredibly challenging to change that imprinted opinion, whether it’s good or bad, even later in real life.